Best 2-Person Fishing Kayaks in 2026: Top Tandem Picks for Every Budget

 Should you buy a tandem?
 (The honest trade-offs)

-The smart hedge is a convertible tandem that paddles solo by repositioning a seat — so the boat works whether or not your partner comes along.
-If you and a fishing buddy both go hard and often, two solo kayaks (see our best fishing kayaks guide) ultimately give you more freedom.
+The smart hedge is a convertible tandem that paddles solo by re-centering a seat — so the boat still works on the mornings you go alone.
+And if you and a fishing buddy both fish hard and often?
+Two solo kayaks (see our best fishing kayaks guide) ultimately give you both more freedom than sharing ever will.

 What to look for

-- Solo convertibility — a center seat position lets one person paddle it alone.
+- Solo convertibility — a center seat position is what lets one person take it out alone.
+Buy this feature.

-- Rudder — makes steering a long tandem far easier; many are rudder-ready.
+- A rudder — steering a long tandem is so much easier with one; many are rudder-ready.

 The picks in detail